craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 ## Shove
 ###### 3 AP
-''
+'You push forcefully against a creature, attempting to throw them off balance and into your preferred position.'

 Target an adjacent creature and establish Line of Sight.
 Make an Athletics Skill Check, and your target will do the same.
 Compare your Athletics Roll to your target's Athletics Roll.
-If your Total is greater or equal to your target's Roll, you may push your target 5' into a space within 10' of you or you you may push your target into Prone Stance.
+If your Total is greater or equal to your target's Roll, you may push your target 5' into a space within 10' of you or you may push your target into Prone Stance.

 ## Maneuver
 ###### 1 AP